SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at George Washington University Columbian College of Arts & Sciences discussed experiences in clinical settings and significant patient interactions.
+Students said most interesting question asked at George Washington University Columbian College of Arts & Sciences discussed various topics, including significant clinical experiences.

 What was the most difficult question?

-Students said most difficult question asked at George Washington University Columbian College of Arts & Sciences discussed personal impact on career choice, family history, and personal challenges faced.
+Students said most difficult question asked at George Washington University Columbian College of Arts & Sciences discussed family history's impact on career choice, personal struggles, and reflections on challenges faced.
+The interview format may have been an MMI, with potential nondisclosure agreements in place based on the responses mentioning personal questions.

 How long was the interview?